Propaganda in Japan

-Propaganda from the Russo-Japanese War
+Russo-Japanese War

-The Russo-Japanese War (1904-1905) was a major war that resulted in the victory of the Japanese over the world power of the Russian Empire.
+The Russo-Japanese War (1904–1905) was a major war that resulted in the victory of the Japanese over the world power of the Russian Empire.
 This was a major victory for the Japanese as it displayed to the world the ability of an Eastern country to defeat a Western power in an all out war.
 This war was also one of the first instances of the Japanese nation presented to the world an image of the people of Japan as a wholly united, patriotic front whose people were able to make the greatest sacrifice for the benefit of their country.
-This was the cause of the Japanese propaganda machine, the Ministry of Foreign Affairs, who attempted to seize control of the narrative of Japan and gain a better understanding of the world’s perception of the Japanese nation through the collection of foreign newspapers with mentions of the Japanese.
-One such example of this is the Japanese attempt to twist the words of Turkologist, Armin Vámbéry, by announcing that they had convinced him to rescind a paper regarding his previous anti-Japanese and ‘yellow peril’ themed work.
+This was the cause of the Japanese propaganda machine, the Ministry of Foreign Affairs, who attempted to seize control of the narrative of Japan and gain a better understanding of the world's perception of the Japanese nation through the collection of foreign newspapers with mentions of the Japanese.
+One such example of this is the Japanese attempt to twist the words of Turkologist, Armin Vámbéry, by announcing that they had convinced him to rescind a paper regarding his previous anti-Japanese and 'yellow peril' themed work.

 Internally, the Japanese propaganda machine displayed images of the war through the utilization of a variety of forms of visual media.
 The Ueno Panorama Hall and the Nippon Panorama Hall displayed images of the war to mold the image of the war in the minds of the Japanese people.
-This can be seen in Goseda Hōryū II’s panorama regarding the Battle of the Sea of Japan.
+This can be seen in Goseda Hōryū II's panorama regarding the Battle of the Sea of Japan.